Introduction

 QEMU

 Espressif maintains a fork of QEMU in espressif/QEMU with the necessary patches to make it work on Espressif chips.
-See the QEMU wiki for instructions on how to build QEMU and emulate projects with it.
+See the ESP-specific instructions for running QEMU for instructions on how to build QEMU and emulate projects with it.

 Once you have built QEMU, you should have the qemu-system-xtensa file.